Olga Ivinskaya: Relationship with Pasternak

 In October 1949, Ivinskaya was arrested as "an accomplice to the spy" and in July 1950 was sentenced by the Special Council of the NKVD to five years in the Gulag.
 That was seen as an attempt to press Pasternak to give up writings critical of the Soviet system.
 In a 1958 letter to a friend in West Germany, Pasternak wrote, "She was put in jail on my account, as the person considered by the secret police to be closest to me, and they hoped that by means of a grueling interrogation and threats they could extract enough evidence from her to put me on trial.
 I owe my life and the fact that they did not touch me in those years to her heroism and endurance."

 At that time of her arrest, Ivinskaya was pregnant by Pasternak and miscarried.
 She was released in 1953 after Stalin's death.
 Doctor Zhivago was published in Italy in 1957 by Feltrinelli, with Ivinskaya conducting all negotiations on Pasternak's behalf.

-Ivinskaya was one of nine "prisoners of conscience" featured in Persecution 1961, a book by Peter Benenson that helped launch Amnesty International.
-In it, Benenson lauded her for refusing to cooperate with authorities and for willingly suffering to protect Pasternak.
-However, after the collapse of the Soviet Union and the opening of Soviet archives, some sources suggested that, like most torture victims, she had been induced to cooperate with the KGB. - New York Times mentions "Moskovsky Komsomolets" as a source.
+Ivinskaya was one of nine prisoners of conscience featured in Persecution 1961, a book by Peter Benenson that helped launch Amnesty International.
+In it, Benenson lauded her for refusing to cooperate with KGB and for willingly suffering to protect Pasternak.
+A publication of her alleged letters in "Moskovsky Komsomolets" in 1997 suggested that, like most torture victims, she had been induced to cooperate with the KGB.